drduh/PC-Engines-APU-Router-Guide/README.md

 gateway 10.8.1.1
 ```

-Then also restart networking and bring up the interface:
+Then restart networking and bring up the interface:

 ```bash
 sudo service networking restart